-- Interest expense.
+• Interest expense.
 Iteris excludes interest expense because it does not believe this item is reflective of ongoing business and operating results.
+This amount may be useful to investors for determining current cash flow.
+For the three and six months ended September 30, 2022, interest expense includes amortization of the remaining capitalized deferred financing costs due to the termination of the Credit Agreement (see Note 11).

-This amount may be useful to investors for determining current cash flow. - Income tax.
-This amount may be useful to investors because it represents the taxes which may be payable for the period and the change in deferred taxes during the period, and may reduce cash flow available for use in our business. - Depreciation expense.
+- Income tax.
+This amount may be useful to investors because it represents the taxes that might be payable for the period and the change in deferred taxes during the period, and therefore could reduce cash flow available for use in our business. - Depreciation expense.
 Iteris excludes depreciation expense primarily because it is a non-cash expense.
 These amounts may be useful to investors because it generally represents the wear and tear on our property and equipment used in our operations. - Amortization.
 Iteris incurs amortization of intangible assets in connection with acquisitions.
 Iteris also incurs amortization related to capitalized software development costs.
 Iteris excludes these items because it does not believe that these expenses are reflective of ongoing operating results in the period incurred.
 These amounts may be useful to investors because it represents the estimated attrition of our acquired customer base and the diminishing value of product rights. - Stock-based compensation.
 These expenses consist primarily of expenses from employee and director equity based compensation plans.
 Iteris excludes stock-based compensation primarily because they are non-cash expenses and Iteris believes that it is useful to investors to understand the impact of stock-based compensation to its results of operations and current cash flow. - Restructuring charges.
 These expenses consist primarily of employee separation expenses, facility termination costs, and other expenses associated with Company restructuring activities.
 Iteris excludes these expenses as it does not believe that these expenses are reflective of ongoing operating results in the period incurred.
+These amounts may be useful to our investors in evaluating our core operating performance. - Project loss reserves.
+These expenses consist primarily of expenses incurred to complete a software development contract that will not be recoverable and largely related to previously incurred and capitalized costs for non-recurring engineering activity.
+Iteris excludes these expenses as it does not believe that these expenses are reflective of ongoing operating results in the period incurred.
 These amounts may be useful to our investors in evaluating our core operating performance.

-Reconciliations of net income (loss) from continuing operations to Adjusted EBITDA and the presentation of Adjusted EBITDA as a percentage of total revenues were as follows:
+Reconciliations of net loss from continuing operations to Adjusted EBITDA and the presentation of Adjusted EBITDA as a percentage of total revenues were as follows:

-Three Months Ended June 30,
+Three Mo Septen ed Six Months Ended September 30,

-2022 2021
+2022 2021 2022 2021

-(In Th ousands)
+(In The ousands) (In Tho usands)

-Net income (loss) from continuing operations \$ (4,850) \$ 629
+Net loss from continuing operations \$ (7,397) \$ (2,089) \$ (12,262) \$ (1,460)

-Income tax expense (benefit) (167) 75
+Income tax expense (benefit) 289 (249) 122 (174)

-Depreciation expense 159 232
+Depreciation expense 149 194 308 426

-Amortization expense 822 803
+Amortization expense 804 815 1,626 1,618

-Interest expense 32
+Interest expense 300 332

-Stock-based compensation 848 794
+Stock-based compensation 696 834 1,544 1,628

 Other adjustments:

 Restructuring charges 707

+Project loss 2,805 \$ \$ 3,394

-Adjusted EBITDA \$ (2,449) \$ 2,533
+Adjusted EBITDA \$ (5,159) \$ 2,310 \$ (7,623) \$ 5,432

-Percentage of total revenues (7.3)% 7.4 %
+Percentage of total revenues (13.1)% 6.9 % (10.5)% 8.1 %